openshift/enhancements/enhancements/monitoring/alert-routing-for-user-workload-monitoring.md

 #### AlertmanagerConfig resources not being reconciled

+An `AlertmanagerConfig` resource might not be valid for various reasons:
+* An alerting route references a receiver which doesn't exist.
-An `AlertmanagerConfig` resource might require credentials (such as API keys) which are referenced by secrets.
-If the Platform Prometheus operator doesn't have permissions to read the secret or if the reference is incorrect (wrong name or key), the operator doesn't reconcile the resource in the final Alertmanager configuration.
+* Credentials (such as API keys) are referenced by secrets, the operator doesn't have permissions to read the secret or the reference is incorrect (wrong name or key).

+In such cases, the Prometheus operator discards the resource which isn't reconciled in the final Alertmanager configuration.

+The operator might also be unable to reconcile the AlertmanagerConfig resources temporiraly.

 Mitigation
 * The Prometheus operator should expose a validating admission webhook that should prevent invalid configurations.
-* We can implement the `Status` subresource of the `AlertmanagerConfig` CRD to report whether or not the resource is reconciled or not (with a message).
+* The Prometheus operator implements the `Status` subresource of the `AlertmanagerConfig` CRD to report whether or not the resource is reconciled or not (with a message).
 * Users can validate that alerting routing works as expected by generating "fake" alerts triggering the notification system. _Users don't have permissions on the Alertmanager API endpoint so they would have to generate fake alerts from alerting rules themselves.
 We could also support the ability to craft an alert from the OCP console_.

 ## Design Details

 ### Open Questions

-* Should CMO allow UWM admins to deploy a separate Alertmanager cluster in the `openshift-user-workload-monitoring` namespace if the cluster admins don't want to share the Platform Alertmanager?
+1. Should CMO allow UWM admins to deploy a separate UWM Alertmanager cluster in the `openshift-user-workload-monitoring` namespace if the cluster admins don't want to share the Platform Alertmanager?

-  * Pros
+Pros
 * More flexibility.
-  * Cons
+Cons
-    * Increased complexity.
+* Increased complexity in the CMO codebase.
-    * Redundancy with the upcoming Monitoring Stack operator.
+* Redundancy with the upcoming [Monitoring Stack operator][monitoring-stack-operator].

 ### Test Plan